Jean-Bertrand Aristide: 1991 coup and exile

-In September 1991 the army performed a coup against him (1991 Haitian coup d'état), led by army general Raoul Cédras, who had been promoted by Aristide in June to commander in chief of the army.
+In September 1991 the army performed a coup against him, led by army general Raoul Cédras, who had been promoted by Aristide in June to commander-in-chief of the army.
 Aristide was deposed on 29 September 1991, and after several days sent into exile, his life only saved by the intervention of U.S., French and Venezuelan diplomats.
-In accordance with the requirements of article 149 of the Haitian Constitution, Superior Court justice Joseph Nérette was installed as président provisoire to serve until elections were held within 90 days of Aristide's resignation.
+In accordance with the requirements of article 149 of the Haitian Constitution, Supreme Court justice Joseph Nérette was installed as provisional president to serve until elections were held within 90 days of Aristide's resignation.
 However, real power was held by army commander Raoul Cédras.
-High-ranking members of the Haitian National Intelligence Service (SIN), which had been set up and financed in the 1980s by the U.S. Central Intelligence Agency (CIA) as part of the war on drugs, were involved in the coup, and were reportedly still receiving funding and training from the CIA for intelligence-gathering activities at the time of the coup, but this funding reportedly ended after the coup.
+High-ranking members of the Haitian National Intelligence Service (SIN), which had been set up and financed in the 1980s by the U.S. Central Intelligence Agency (CIA) as part of the war on drugs, were involved in the coup, and were reportedly still receiving funding and training from the CIA at the time of the coup, but this funding reportedly ended afterwards.
 The New York Times stated, "No evidence suggests that the C.I.A. backed the coup or intentionally undermined President Aristide."
 However, press reports about possible CIA involvement in Haitian politics before the coup sparked congressional hearings in the United States.

 A campaign of terror against Aristide supporters was started by Emmanuel Constant after Aristide was forced out of power.
 In 1993, Constant, who had been on the CIA's payroll as an informant since 1992, organized the Front for the Advancement and Progress of Haïti (FRAPH), which targeted and killed Aristide supporters.
 Aristide spent his exile first in Venezuela and then in the United States, working to develop international support.
 A United Nations trade embargo during Aristide's exile, intended to force the coup leaders to step down, was a strong blow to Haiti's already weak economy.
 President George H. W. Bush granted an exemption from the embargo to many U.S. companies doing business in Haiti, and president Bill Clinton extended this exemption.
+The Bush administration had immediately condemned the coup, but later shifted its position from demanding his restoration to calling for a return to constitutional order, while criticizing alleged human rights abuses and violence against political opponents during Aristide's presidency.
+Aristide's representatives took part in OAS-brokered negotiations with the military junta for him to return, but these were unsuccessful.
+In January 1993, Aristide had a conversation with Clinton in which he indicated his willingness to give amnesty to the rebels, and they issued a joint statement calling on Haitians to remain in their country instead of seeking asylum in the United States.